Test Page Notice

 Dialog element

-Example of HTML5 dialog element.
+Example of HTML dialog element.
 When opened with showModal(), it becomes a modal that traps focus and blocks interaction with background content.

 Element with aria-modal='true'